kdeldycke/kevin-deldycke-blog/content/posts/qlc-effects-generator-led-panels.md

 ![](/uploads/2010/img_0519-scaled.jpg)

-As usual, use and hack this script at you own risks, and feel free to send me bug reports and contributions ! :)
+As usual, use and hack this script at you own risks, and feel free to send me bug reports and contributions! :)